“I Am the Way … Unless You Find a Better One”

 Growing in Light and Truth

-In a CES Fireside two years ago, Elder Merrell J. Bateman displayed a chart that compared the path of obedience to the path of sin and repentance.2 He labeled the vertical axis “Light and Truth” (other names for this axis could be growth, progress, or maybe eternal joy).
+In a CES Fireside two years ago, Elder Merrell J. Bateman displayed a chart that compared the path of obedience to the path of sin and repentance.((Merrill J. Bateman, Look Forward with an Eye of Faith (CES fireside, 5 Mar.
+2006, BYU), p.
+6.))
+He labeled the vertical axis “Light and Truth” (other names for this axis could be growth, progress, or maybe eternal joy).
 He designated the horizontal axis as time.
 I have recreated and simplified his chart below.

 Obedience versus Repentance.
 Sin definitely interrupts the steady growth that comes with obedience, but where exactly does repentance lead to?